Getting Your Teeth Into Dental SEO

 It could be said that the bulk of SEO was once about link campaigns and offsite marketing, however, a greater and more technical number of considerations must now be taken into account.

 Much of this revolves around the technical capability of a website, and the quality of the offering that it can provide to the people who use it.
-You should seek the services of a SEO specialist, or use your in-house specialist, to cater to these requirements.

 Ensure your website is well structured

 A good website structure is key for any website so that both users and search engine crawlers can easily navigate throughout its pages.
+Google and other search engines reward websites with strong and clear structures.

 Navigation is also critical

 A poor navigation system will result in both users and search engine crawlers not being able to find their way around a website.
+Users need to be able to explore your website with ease, and always be within two clicks of the homepage.

 Ensure all pages can be indexed

-You can check this by taking a look at your Index Coverage Status Report within Google Search Console.
+It is important that you know exactly which pages are being crawled and indexed by search engines.
+You can check this by looking at your Index Coverage Status Report within Google Search Console.

 Check your loading speeds

 As more people are now accessing websites through mobile devices, it is becoming increasingly important that sites load quickly and efficiently.
+Site speed is also a ranking factor for both mobile and desktop sites.

 You can check the speed of your site using Google’s Lighthouse and PageSpeed Insights tools.